joshisaumil/vsd-soc-design-and-planning/README.md

 **Technology LEF** files provide details about the different layers of the IC, such as metal layers, via layers, and other technological layers used in the manufacturing process.
 This information is crucial for ensuring that the design complies with the specific process technology of a semiconductor foundry.

-LEF files can contain routing rules and constraints that specify how connections can be made between different components on the chip.
-This includes the widths and spacings of wires, via sizes, and other parameters that are important for ensuring reliable manufacturing and operation.

 The preparation step merges the **cell level .lef** file and the **technology level .lef** file.

 ![image](https://github.com/joshisaumil/vsd-soc-design-and-planning/assets/10101904/b7633d18-ff8e-4065-97cb-5870ef86791f)